Robert F. Mullen, PhD

 If you know the enemy and know yourself, you need not fear the result of a hundred battles.

-Three of those anxiety self-designations originated with Aaron Beck, the pioneer of cognitive-behavioral therapy.
+In his extensive examination of anxiety and depression, Aaron Beck, the pioneer of cognitive-behavioral therapy, asserted that social anxiety generates feelings of helplessness, hopelessness, and unworthiness.
 The concept of undesirability revealed itself in my SAD recovery workshops.
-While we remain conjoined with our social anxiety disorder, we continue to be guided by these self-destructive beliefs.
+Until we commit to recovery, we continue to be guided by these destructive self-beliefs.

-We are not hopeless.
-Once we recognize the irrationality of our fears, we see them for what they are.
-SAD-provoking abstractions, powerless without our participation.
+Likewise, we are not hopeless.
+Once we recognize the irrationality of our fears, we see them for what they are: powerless abstractions.

 We are not undesirable.
 SAD compels us to view ourselves inaccurately.
-It reinforces or justifies our negative self-image, convincing us our assumptions are the truth of a situation instead of emotional interpretations.
+It reinforces or justifies our negative self-image, convincing us our cognitive distortions are the truths of a situation instead of emotional interpretations.
 Our fears and anxieties manifest in how we think about ourselves, how we think others think about us, and how we process that information.
-Assuming we know what others think about us is illogical and narcissistic.
+Any assumption of undesirability is self-centered and irrational.

-We are not worthless but integral and consequential to all things, the ultimate, dynamic, creative ground of being and doing.
-We are unique to every other entity; there is no one like us.
-We are the totality of our experiences, beliefs, perceptions, demands, and desires with individual DNA, fingerprints, and outer ears.
-There is and never has been a human being with our sensibilities, memories, motivations, and dreams.
+We are not worthless but integral and consequential to all things.
+We are unique in every aspect; there is no one like us.
+We are the totality of our experiences, beliefs, perceptions, demands, and desires with unique DNA, fingerprints, and outer ears.
+There is and never has been a single human being with our sensibilities, our memories, our motivations, and our dreams.

 If you know the enemy and know yourself, you need not fear the result of a hundred battles.